Faltenreich/SkeletonLayout/README.md

 This view is being displayed during the process of fetching or requesting data asynchronously which leads to a perceivedly more responsive app.

-This library implements the Skeleton View pattern and provides an easy way for other developers to support it in their apps.
+This library implements the Skeleton View pattern and provides an easy way for other developers to enable it in their apps.

 ## Preview